Initial

 The instruction book is not so hot.
 Some items it doesn't explain.

-ONE: you must turn off the unit even when plugged into car power outlet.
-Unit should know you are turning off car (voltage drop from 13.8V to 12v) and auto shut off.
-But it doesn't and if your lighter plug turns off when the car goes off.
-It kills the batteries in the GPS, and that's not good to do to Ni-Cad batteries.
+ONE: you must turn OFF the unit even when plugged into car power outlet.
+The unit should know you are turning off the car (voltage drop from 13.8V to 12v) and auto shut off.
+But it doesn't and if your lighter plug turns off when the car goes off, it kills the batteries to dead in the GPS.
+That's not good to do to Ni-Cad batteries.
 On the other had, unplug the unit every couple of weeks and drain the battery for a couple of hours.
 Then recharge unit the side light is green.

 THREE: Current time: you must go to settings and change your “time zone”.
 Or your time will always be wrong.
 The GPS get the time from the satellites from GMT.
 If you are in the wrong time zone, the GPS will set the wrong time.
 Easy fix.
 I don't know what happens if you drive over a time zone?
 I guess you have to reset the time again.